 (a) the supervised gas fitter complies with these regulations; and

-(b) the work is within the scope of the supervising gas fitter’s authorisation.
+(b) the work done by the supervised gas fitter is work that the supervising gas fitter is authorised to supervise under these regulations.

+[Regulation 19 amended in Gazette 26 Nov 2010 p.
+5930.]

 20. Installation of an appliance, apparatus or part

 (1) When a gas fitter installs in a gas installation an appliance or apparatus, part of an appliance or apparatus or a part of the installation the gas fitter must install the appliance, apparatus or part —